What is a B2B content marketing funnel?

 Email sequences that nurture engaged leads with relevant content

 At this stage, you're building trust and moving prospects closer to a decision.
 The leads who engage with MOFU content are more qualified than TOFU visitors.
+Note that buying committee dynamics shift here too: champions and end users typically engage early in MOFU, building the business case, but economic buyers and C-suite usually don't enter the picture until BOFU, when purchase commitment is imminent.
+That shift has real implications for what content you need ready at each stage.

-Bottom of the Funnel (BOFU): Decision
+Bottom of the funnel (BOFU): Decision

 Bottom of funnel is where prospects are ready to buy but need final validation.
 They're evaluating pricing, implementation requirements, and risk.